PharrellWANG/auto-login/readme.md

 ## Motivation

 Every day before we can access the internet via CS wired network, a login form needs to be submitted in the browser.
-Even if you can use the autofill function of Safari or Chrome to assist with the login process, it's still **tedious** for you to click that *Secure Login* button and to wait few seconds.
+Even if you can use the auto-fill function of Safari or Chrome to assist with the login process, it is still **tedious** for you to click that **Secure Login** button and to wait few seconds.

-Use the ``login.py`` python script to automate the login process.

-In addition, the ``logout.py`` snippet can help you logout if you accidentally lost the access to the network logout button.
-(Most of the time, you don't need to logout at all.)
+We want the network login process to happen automatically.

 ## Features